 Small Business Owner in Wichita, Kansas

-Keith is the President and CEO of Jet AirWerks, LLC, a FAA Part 145 repair station focusing on repair and overhaul of GE and CFMI commercial jet engines.
-The company is located in Arkansas City, Kansas.
+Keith is the founder & CEO of Jet AirWerks, LLC, an FAA Part 145 repair station focusing on repair and overhaul of GE and CFMI commercial jet engines.
+The company is in Arkansas City, Kansas.

-Kansas Board of Regents: Postsecondary Technical Education Authority (TEA) Board Vice Chair.
+Kansas Board of Regents: Postsecondary Technical Education Authority (TEA) Board Chair.

 He served in the US Navy from 1975 until his honorable discharge with the rank of Aviation Machinist Mate First-Class (E-6) in 1985.

 Keith was a P-3 Orion jet engine mechanic and a Flight Engineer/2nd Mech.
 Served with VP-9, NS Rota, Spain and VP-68 with multiple foreign deployments as well as TAD’s to Adak, Alaska and the USS Nimitz (CVN68).